3 years full time

 Applicants from a UK educational background:

+You should have 120 UCAS points which should come from A-levels.
+32 points should come from mathematics, a physical science or a numerate subject at A2 level.
 You will also need GCSEs at grade C or above in English language, mathematics and a science.

 We will also accept: